-In recent years, the Port has aggressively worked towards improvements of the rail system within the Port, and continued rail upgrades are a priority for the Port's leadership, management and shippers.
+In recent years, the Port has aggressively worked with its Port partners towards improvements of the rail system within the Port, and continued rail upgrades are a priority for the Port's leadership, management and shippers.
 The Port completed \$9.5 million in improvements to the Port's rail system to provide additional capacity within the Port as well as replacing aging infrastructure.

-In addition to the rehabilitation of the North Line Road Rail project, the wood pellet rail car unloading facility tracks for Baton Rouge Transit, LLC were completed at a cost of approximately \$5.9 million.
+In addition to the rehabilitation of the North Line Road Rail project, the wood pellet railcar unloading facility tracks for Baton Rouge Transit, LLC was completed at a cost of approximately \$5.9 million.

-Other ongoing efforts continue to further improve the rail infrastructure with the Union Pacific Railroad's proposed \$11 million improvement to the Port's "Interchange Tracks."
-Additionally, the State of Louisiana, the Greater Baton Rouge Port Commission, and its stakeholders continue to work towards the construction of a rail car "Chambering Yard," which is estimated to be a \$23 million investment
+Other ongoing efforts continue such as the Union Pacific Railroad's \$11 million improvement to the Port's "Interchange Tracks," which is approximately 80% complete.
+Additionally, the State of Louisiana, the Greater Baton Rouge Port Commission, and its stakeholders continue to work towards the construction of a rail car "Chambering Yard," which is estimated to be a \$25 million investment.